NCPlyn/Follow-face-using-OpenCV-and-Arduino/README.md

 # Follow face using OpenCV, Arduino and Webcam
-Python script (and Arduino sketch) to follow face using OpenCV Haar Cascades, 28BYJ-48 stepper & servo and Webcam.
+Python script (and Arduino sketch) to follow face using OpenCV, 28BYJ-48 stepper & servo and Webcam.

 This script + arduino with stepper motor as yaw rotation and servo motor as pitch for the webcam, will basically follow any visible face.
 There are two versions, one using haar cascades (slow & not that good) and other one using Deep Neural Network & SSD (faster & more precise).